Scaling, Culture and Agile Evolution – Part 1

 When introducing an agile way of working, the team and the organization (specifically, the line managers) must be aware that a significant investment is required to achieve and sustain the benefits.

 Another misunderstanding is also often observed: a team does not always correspond to a project.
 If you try to assemble your own team for every new, perhaps small project, on the one hand you constantly have a different composition of “teams”, on the other hand this leads to the fact that each person typically has to work in many contexts: this is exactly not an environment in which organizational learning is favored.

 Teams should be stable, long-term organizational units, while in many companies projects change and overlap.
 This turns the usual matrix organization on its head, in which the focus is on optimal “resource utilization”.

 A whole host of procedures can be an obstacle to the team developing a common sense of purpose and direction: from the personality of an individual supervisor to incentives, career images, reward systems in a company.

 There is one more fiction to mention: in many depictions of Scrum and other agile environments, the good team faces the evil outside world.
 The old Scrum image of the chicken and the pig is the best example of this.

 But the team members’ expectations and behaviors reflect the same values that are generally lived in a company:

-- Career and team responsibility are seen as a conflict
+- Career and team responsibility are understood as a conflict

-- Blame is almost always the first reflex when something goes wrong
+- Blaming is almost always the first reflex when something goes wrong

-That’s why introducing agility is not just a new process – it’s the start of a profound change in the way we work and collaborate, in our expectations and goals – in short, in our culture.
+Therefore, introducing agility is not just a new process – it is the start of a profound change in work and collaboration, in expectations and goals – in short, in culture.